 If you’ve ever had the pleasure of spending time with a Canadian you’ll know that we’re sorry.
 Not for anything in particular, just generally.
 If you bump into one of us on the street, we’ll be the ones to apologize.

 In the end, I still prefer living in a country that settles its grievances with art funding and tax policy to once which uses settlement camps and suicide bombers, and I like having the French language around, if only for aesthetics.
-That said, with America acting like Al Pacino during the last act of Scarface, the Middle East fighting their way back to the seventeenth century, and Europe resembling a great sweater that has seen one too many winters, maybe my countrymen can celebrate this Canada Day by grading the world on a curve, and letting ourselves off the hook for long enough to forge a culture of modernity, build on our accomplishments and not just our indiscretions.
+That said, with America acting like Al Pacino during the last act of Scarface, the Middle East fighting their way back to the seventeenth century, and Europe resembling a great sweater that has seen one too many winters, maybe my countrymen can celebrate this Canada Day by grading the world on a curve.

-A little glimpse of the part of our culture that doesn’t involve nature, aboriginals, or winter sports, here’s a mix of some Canadian rock and new wave from the eh-ties.
+For a little glimpse into the part of our culture that doesn’t involve appreciating nature, displacing aboriginals, or excelling at winter sports, here’s a mix of some Canadian rock and new wave from the eh-ties.

 Trooper – The Boys In the Bright White Sports Car